2018 Writers’ Day

 Joan Donaldson is the author of works in a variety of genres, primarily for young people.
 Her two picture books are The Secret of the Red Shoes and The Real Pretend.
 Her most famous young adult work, On Viney’s Mountain, is set in the historic utopian community of Rugby, Tennessee.
 Her collection of essays, Wedded to the Land, about farm life, includes the selection, “Saint George and the Dragon” that won the 2007 Hearst Prize for Excellence in Literary Nonfiction.
 She has contributed essays to The Christian Science Monitor and has recorded features from her farm for the Kalamazoo NPR affiliate, WMUK.
 Donaldson earned a MFA from Spalding University with a concentration in creative nonfiction and a minor in writing for children.

-R.J.
-Harris has been writing since she could hold a pencil.
+RJ Harris has been writing since she could hold a pencil.
 The beauty of her home in the Appalachian Mountains, along with the legends, myths, and folklore of that area, is what inspires the unique plots and settings captured in her young adult fiction.
-She is the author of the Native Guardians series of supernatural novels: The Spirit Breather and The Spirit Warrior.
-In addition to her love of all things fictional, R.J. is also a freelance writer and editor, a public speaker, and an occasional adjunct professor.
+She is the author of the Native Guardians series, a four-book series that includes: The Spirit Breather, The Spirit Warrior, The Spirit Battle, and The Spirit Reaping (Fall 2018).
+In addition to her love of all things fictional, Harris is also a freelance writer and editor, a public speaker, and an occasional adjunct professor.

 Rita Quillen is one of the region’s finest poets.
 Her new volume, The Mad Farmer’s Wife, is a response to a life lived on a mountain cattle farm in Southwest Virginia and also to a poetic persona created by noted Kentucky poet and essayist Wendell Berry over thirty years ago: the Mad Farmer.
 Quillen has also published two previous volumes of poetry, Counting the Sums and Her Secret Dreams, as well as a novel Hiding Ezra, set in Scott County, Virginia, about a man during World War I who has to choose between participating in World War I or taking care of his family.
 Rita is retired from a career in college English teaching.